 Occasions when we must pass on information include:

 • Where we encounter infectious diseases which may endanger the safety of others, such as meningitis, or measles (but not HIV/AIDS).

 • Where a formal court order has been issued.

 • Where a serious crime has been committed or a terrorist incident.

-We have appointed a senior person, our Medical Director, as our Caldicott Guardian.
+We have appointed a senior person, our Chief Medical Officer, as our Caldicott Guardian.
 The Caldicott Guardian is responsible for protecting the confidentiality of patients and enabling appropriate and lawful information sharing.

 Further contact details of our Caldicott Guardian are as follows

-Dr Amira Girgis Interim Medical Director Chief Executive’s Office Kingston Hospital NHS Foundation Trust Galsworthy Road Kingston upon Thames Surrey KT2 7QB Tel: 020 8934 2450
+Dr Bill Oldfield Medical Director Chief Executive’s Office Kingston Hospital NHS Foundation Trust Galsworthy Road Kingston upon Thames Surrey KT2 7QB Tel: 020 8934 2450

 Who are our partner organisations?